SagarikaS1999/The-Tech-Journal-Employment-Analysis-Using-Tableau/README.md

 - Tableau
 - Python (for data preparation)
 - Excel/CSV datasets
 - GitHub (for version control and sharing)

+> This repository is part of a course project for *Visual Analytics Dashboards* at Syracuse University, conducted in Spring 2025